 We are part of a small ecovillage in west Wales.
-One of four plots on 21 acres of mixed pasture & woodland, all in various stages of building ecological houses.
-Our family is Wyc and Silvia with children Willow (5) and River (3), and Peggy, a friendly dog.
+One of four plots on 21 acres of mixed pasture & woodland, all in various stages of building ecological houses and land.
+Our family is Wyc and Silvia with children Willow (7) and River (4), and Peggy, a friendly dog.

 We are part of a cultural movement in Wales towards sustainability, transforming our lives to live in a way our planet can survive, and setting an example of how it can be done while living the 'good life'.
 Wales actually has a special kind of planning permission to help make this happen.
 There are numerous other similar settlements in the area and some good social events going on.